 Entering on a B-1 Visa for Business:

-To obtain the B-1 visa, the individual should contact the U.S. Consulate in his/her home country.
-S/he will need a letter of invitation from Georgetown University to use in support of the visa application.
-In order to be admitted as a B-1 visitor for business, the lecturer should present the passport and letter of invitation at the port of entry and explain the purpose of the trip.
+The individual should apply for the B-1 visa the U.S. Consulate in his/her home country.
+S/he will need a letter of invitation to use in support of the visa application.
+The lecturer should then present the B-1 visa and letter of invitation at the port of entry and explain the purpose of the trip.
 It is important that the visitor enters in B-1 and not B-2 status.
 Georgetown will be unable to pay the honorarium and reimburse expenses if the lecturer enters in B-2 tourist status.

 *Important note: Beginning November 29, 2016, travelers with a 10-year B-1/B-2, B-1 or B-2 visa in a People’s Republic of China (PRC) passport will be required to enroll in the Electronic Visa Update System (EVUS) in order to be admitted to the United States in B-1 or B-2 status.
 Travelers using passports from Hong Kong SAR, Macau SAR or Taiwan are not affected by the EVUS enrollment requirement.